 What do you do when 40 Americans are visiting Scotland for the first time?
 Give them some helpful travel tips, of course!
-I shared the following with my family and friends before visiting my new home.
+I shared the following with my family and friends before visiting my new home for our wedding.

 - Wine comes in small and large glasses.
 Yea, no free pour over here.
 Obviously you will go with the large, but just want you to be prepared for this silly question.